Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 where I have made explicit reference to the work of others.
-I have read the Department of Information Technology Final Year Project guidelines and relevant institutional regulations, and hereby declare that this document is in line With these requirements.
+I have read the Department of Information Technology Final Year Project guidelines and relevant institutional regulations, and hereby declare that this document is in line with these requirements.

 I have discussed, agreed, and complied with whatever confidentiality or anonymity terms of reference were deemed appropriate by those